martial-cc/aard/README.md

 systems.
 The user is encouraged to modify these scripts to fit their particular environment, so that aard can be deeper integrated into their systems as an assistant.
-The two example scripts will use the X primary selection for reporting, and the X secondary selection for status.
-Note that these operations will overwrite the X primary and secondary selection;
+The aard_report example script updates the name of the root window.
-disable these systems through the configuration file if that behaviour is unwanted.
+Disabled the system in the configuration file if that behaviour is unwanted.

 Involvement
 -----------